Ji-Hwan Bae Player Props: Pirates vs. Reds

 Ji-Hwan Bae At The Plate

-- Bae is hitting .228 with two doubles, two home runs and five walks.
+- Bae is batting .217 with two doubles, two home runs and five walks.

-- He has hit a home run in two of 19 games played this year, and in 3.1% of his plate appearances.
+- In 20 games played this year, he has hit a homer in two of them.

-- Bae has had an RBI in four games this season (21.1%), including three multi-RBI outings (15.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Bae has picked up an RBI in 20.0% of his games this year, with more than one RBI in 15.0% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.